Matt Forde

-Matt Forde (born 6 November 1982) is an English comedian, impressionist, writer and presenter.
+Matt Forde (born 6 November 1980) is an English comedian, impressionist, writer, and presenter.

-Background
+Early life

-Forde attended Becket School in West Bridgford, Nottingham, where he gained English, History, and Economics A-levels in 1999.
+Forde's mother is a former nun.
+He attended Becket School in West Bridgford, Nottingham, where he gained English, History, and Economics A-levels in 1999.

-His mother is a former nun.
-He joined the Labour Party when he was 15 and became a member and associate of the party.
-Following the election of Jeremy Corbyn as Labour leader, he gave up his membership.

 Career

+Politics

+Obsessed with politics from the age of nine, Forde originally joined the Socialist Workers Party.
+He subsequently worked for the Labour Party as an organiser and adviser from 2004 until 2009.
+Having become a Blairite, he left politics around the time of the election of Jeremy Corbyn as Labour leader in 2015, because he wanted to concentrate on his comedy career full-time and he did not like the direction the party was taking.

+Comedy and broadcasting

 Forde regularly broadcast with Russell Howard and Jon Richardson on their shows on BBC Radio 6 (2007–2010).
 Forde has made six seasons of Unspun with Matt Forde, a topical political show on Dave.
 In August 2018, Forde became host of Absolute Radio's Rock 'N' Roll Football with fellow Nottingham Forest fan Matt Dyson.
 On Spitting Image, Forde voiced Donald Trump, Boris Johnson, and Keir Starmer.

 Forde wrote the memoir Politically Homeless, published by Quercus Books in 2020.

-Forde co-hosts the Wondery podcast British Scandal with Alice Levine, Down the Dog with Jon Richardson, and also hosts The Political Party.
+Forde co-hosts the podcast British Scandal with Alice Levine, Down the Dog with Jon Richardson, and also hosts The Political Party.

 In 2022, Forde held a live comedy tour titled "Clowns to the Left of Me, Jokers to the Right".

-In 2024, Forde performed his "The End of an Era Tour," and did the Royal Variety Performance for the second time in December 2024.
+Forde performed his "The End of an Era Tour," and did the Royal Variety Performance for the second time in December 2024.

-In May 2025, Forde presented The Matt Forde Focus Group, a political comedy show on Radio 4.
+Forde's political comedy chat show, The Matt Forde Focus Group, has been broadcast on BBC Radio 4 since 2025.